Junior Achievement is alive and well, helping teens succeed

 Today, JA services nearly 70 counties in the three-state region as it educates young people about work readiness, entrepreneurship and financial literacy.
 Its volunteers, who range from college students to business people to retirees, teach a wide range of age-appropriate programs for students in kindergarten through high school.
 Among the offerings: “Be Entrepreneurial,” “BizTown,” “Career Success” and “Exploring Economics.”
 They’re already prepping for another JA Career Fair in late September.

-Bills big up north: In a recent column, I noted that the Billiken was a big hit in the early 1900s in Alaska.
+▪ Bills big up north: In a recent column, I noted that the Billiken was a big hit in the early 1900s in Alaska.
 It apparently still is.
-Charlie Baird, of Godfrey, wrote to say that he was stationed at Fort Wainwright, Alaska, from July 1969 to early 1971.
-“My first trip into Fairbanks where the bus dropoff was located was the Billiken Lounge.
+Charlie Baird, of Godfrey, wrote to say that he was stationed at Fort Wainwright, Ala., from July 1969 to early 1971.
+“My first trip into Fairbanks where the bus drop-off was located was the Billiken Lounge.
 Of course, the marquee was a huge figure of the Billiken.”

 Today’s trivia